ankitects/anki/docs/linux.md

 $  sudo apt install python3.8
 ```

-If python3.8 is not available in your distro, you can download it from python.org.
+If Python 3.8 is not available in your distro, you can download it from python.org,

-Notes:

-- The build scripts expect to find 'python3.8' on your path, so Python 3.7 or 3.9 will
-  not work.
-- An active Python venv is not required, and may cause problems.
+compile it, and install in in /usr/local.

+If your system only has Python 3.9, you should be able to build Anki with it,
+but the pylint tests will currently fail, as pylint does not yet support Python 3.9.

+Anki's build system will not place packages in system locations, so you do not
+need to build with an active Python virtual environmental.

 **Install Bazelisk**: